The power of thoughts

 Normally, they are unable to apply much resistance and their arms go down much easier.
 Now, close your eyes again and lower your arms.
 This time I want you to visualize yourself doing something positive.
 Repeat the words; I can make a difference over and over again.
 When I think you are ready, I will have you raise your arms again, and we will test you once again.

 What were the results this time?

 In most cases, your volunteer will be at least as strong, if not stronger, then in the first test.
 Ask the volunteer what their impression was.
 Most will tell you that they felt much stronger and felt better about themselves.

 So, what does this little experiment prove?

 It shows us the power of our thoughts over our bodies.
 When we say negative things, we tend to zap our strength and easily lose mental focus.
 When we fill our subconscious with positive thoughts, we become stronger and mentally more alert.
 Still not sold on the concept?
 Think about a class you took or are taking in school that you did not like.
 When you had to do assignments in that class and thought, I hate this class, you were weakening your ability to focus and do well on that assignment.
-As an athlete, there might be a part of your training regiment that you strongly dislike negatively affecting your overall performance.
-And in sales, if you hate to make cold calls, you are probably not going to be a very good salesperson.
+As an athlete, there might be a part of your training regimen that you strongly dislike negatively affecting your overall performance.
+And in sales, if you hate to make cold calls, you are not going to be a very good salesperson.